 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 A survey of 1,000 Mums on Morning Priorities revealed some interesting answers when they were asked “What is your biggest morning priority?”:

 6. Kids ready for school 50%

 9. Tidying up after breakfast 14%

 10. Exercise 6%

-So here are 10 Simple Tips to Make School Mornings Easier!
+10 Simple Tips for Making School Mornings Easier

 During school time, have an early regular bedtime routine for the kids, and stick to it.
 If the kids have had sufficient sleep, there will be less fights to get them up in the morning.
 This goes for the parents too – make sure you are getting enough sleep, as being overtired can lead to hitting the snooze button on the alarm clock repeatedly.

 You might also enjoy reading 5 Sleep Routine Tips for Back to School